 Or leave the car at home and watch Europe drift past the train window, starting from London St. Pancras with Eurostar.

 On top of the original high-speed rail services to Lille, Paris and Brussels, passengers can now travel direct to Amsterdam, Lyon, Avignon and Marseille.
 But be warned, the return journeys aren’t quite so seamless just yet.
-From Amsterdam, you travel by local train to Brussels to join Eurostar, while from the south of France, you must disembark in Lille with your luggage for customs checks before returning to your seat.
+At the moment, passengers returning from Amsterdam must travel by local train to Brussels where they go through immigration and customs before boarding Eurostar.
+But direct return services will run from Amsterdam to London from 30 April 2020.
+Passengers returning from the south of France must disembark in Lille with their luggage for customs checks before returning to their seat.

 It’s easy to connect to the European rail network from any Continental Eurostar station and Railbookers can tailor-make your independent rail holiday throughout Europe and beyond, as well as providing packages to popular destinations.
 Or, if you prefer, you can take an escorted group holiday with Great Rail Journeys or Rail Discoveries.